Site icon DataFlair

 Java Annotations - Examples & Types of Annotations in Java

-In our last tutorial, we saw Java Assertion in detail.
-In this Java Annotations tutorial, what is Java Annotation and list of annotations in Java Programming Language: Marker, Single Value, and Full Java Annotations.
-Moreover, we will discuss Predefined/ Standard Java Annotations or built-in annotations in Java.
-At last, we discuss some Java annotation example.
+In our last tutorial, we saw Java assertions in detail.
+In this Java Annotations tutorial, what are Java annotations, and a list of annotations in Java Programming Language: Marker, Single Value, and Full Java Annotations.
+Moreover, we will discuss Predefined/ Standard Annotations or built-in annotations in Java.
+At last, we discuss some Java annotation examples.

 What are Java Annotations?

-Java annotations used to provide the extra or supplement information about the program.
-Annotations in Java are utilized to give supplement data about a program.
+Java annotations are used to provide extra or supplementary information about the program.
+Therefore, Annotations in Java are utilized to give supplementary data about a program.

 Java Annotation Example –